 Jesse Mercer Scholarships are awarded each year to three outstanding Mercer undergraduates.

 Mercer Lawyer Scholarships are awarded to students based on their potential for excellence and leadership within the legal profession.

 Dean's Scholars are scholarships awarded to highly qualified applicants attending the following institutions: Agnes Scott, Albany State, The Citadel, Florida A&M, Furman, Hampton, Millsaps, Morehouse, Spelman, University of the South, and Wesleyan College.
+Applicants from other undergraduate institutions are considered as well.
 Applicants should exhibit a strong academic record with exceptional character and leadership abilities.
-To be considered a Dean’s Scholar, applicants are encouraged to complete their admission application no later than January 1.
+To be considered a Dean's Scholar, applicants are encouraged to complete their admission application no later than January 1.
 The number of scholarships awarded each year will be determined by the Admissions Committee and the availability of funds.

 The Public Interest Fellowship Program is designed to encourage students to pursue a career in public service.
 Each summer several first and second year students are selected as fellows in the program.
 As fellows, these students are placed for one summer with a law related public interest organization and awarded a stipend for their summer placement.